mermaidjs/mermaid-gitbook/content/usage.md

 ```

 1. The graph is generated using the render call.
-2. After generation the render function calls the provided callback function, in this case its called insertSvg.
+2. After generation the render function calls the provided callback function, in this case it's called insertSvg.
 3. The callback function is called with two parameters, the svg code of the generated graph and a function.
 This function binds events to the svg **after** it is inserted into the DOM.
 4. Insert the svg code into the DOM for presentation
-5. Call the binding function that bainds the events
+5. Call the binding function that binds the events

 ## Example of a marked renderer